ggsharma/redis-grpc-server/README.md

 ## TODO / Work in Progress
 - Date completed: Mar 2, 2024; ~~Add the functionality to stop the server using a separate thread~~
-- Modify the cache to delete a particular set of elements based on their frequency
+- ~~Modify the cache to delete a particular set of elements based on their frequency~~
 - Make a web client in flask to monitor the current status of the cache
 - Add a proxy client running on a separate thread that reads the information from the cache and publishes it to the flask server
-- Change cache data structure from an unordered_map to an ordered_map
+- ~~Change cache data structure from an unordered_map to an ordered_map~~
+- Make the cache persistent by saving the cache to a file
+- Document the code
+- Possible make the python client part of the repo instead of a separate package
+- Add Github actions to automate build for linux and mac

 ## How gRPC works
 Here's a simplified explanation of how gRPC works: